Design history · American mid-century editorial design

 Biography

 Bradbury Thompson was born in Topeka, Kansas in 1911.
-He studied at Washburn University, graduating in 1934; his only formal training in design was on the Washburn student yearbook, where he was editor and designer.
-He worked briefly for Capper Engraving in Topeka before moving to New York in 1938.
+He studied at Washburn University, graduating in 1934 with a degree in economics and an art minor.
+His only formal design training came from editing and designing the university yearbook.
+After a brief period at Capper Engraving in Topeka, he moved to New York in 1938.

 That year he began designing Westvaco Inspirations for Printers, the house magazine of West Virginia Pulp & Paper Company.
 The brief was to demonstrate paper stocks and printing techniques to American printers.
-Thompson kept the commission for twenty-three years, producing 61 issues — the single most influential typographic publication run in American mid-century design.
+Thompson kept the commission for twenty-three years, producing 61 issues across which he developed a consistent working method: layering Renaissance woodcuts, 19th-century engravings and modernist typefaces in a single composition, treating each historical source as current material rather than archive.

-His late masterwork is the Washburn College Bible (1979) — a sense-lined edition designed for his alma mater and the Library of Congress.
+In 1979 he completed the Washburn College Bible — a sense-lined, three-volume King James edition set in Sabon, commissioned by his alma mater and deposited with the Library of Congress.
 He received the AIGA Medal in 1975.
-His retrospective book The Art of Graphic Design was published in 1988.
-He died in Riverside, Connecticut in 1995.
+His retrospective book The Art of Graphic Design was published by Yale University Press in 1988.
+He died in Riverside, Connecticut on 1 November 1995.

 Design philosophy

-Thompson’s central position was that typography is the most serious thing a graphic designer does, and that American typography had lagged European typography by several decades.
-Westvaco Inspirations was his vehicle for closing that gap.
+Thompson’s working position was that typography is where a graphic designer’s judgement is most exposed, and that American typography had spent decades running behind European practice.
+Westvaco Inspirations was his instrument for closing that distance.

 “Design is thinking made visual.” — Bradbury Thompson